sfeeser/bootwatch/readme.md

 Below is a README.md file for the Go program, providing an overview, setup instructions, usage examples, and other relevant details to help users understand and run the domain status service. markdown
-# Domain Status Service
+# Bootwatch

-A lightweight Go-based HTTP server that tracks domain status updates.
-It listens on port 58423 and provides RESTful endpoints to store and retrieve domain status information.
+A lightweight Go-based HTTP server that tracks playbook status updates by comain.
+It listens on port 58423 and provides RESTful endpoints to store and retrieve domain status information sent from specific tasks in our ansible playbooks.
 The service stores data in memory, with automatic cleanup of updates older than 48 hours, making it suitable for low-usage scenarios.

 ## Features